kexiZeroing/kexiZeroing.github.io/src/blog/start-to-use-cursor-and-cline.md

 The Chat Agent will automatically use any MCP tools that are listed under `Available Tools` on the MCP settings page if it determines them to be relevant.
 To prompt tool usage intentionally, simply tell the agent to use the tool, referring to it either by name or by description.
 You can also enable or disable individual MCP tools from the settings page to control which tools are available to the Agent.

 > MCP servers offer two main capabilities: tools and resources.
 Tools are available in Cursor today, and allow Cursor to execute the tools offered by an MCP server, and use the output in its further steps.
 However, resources are not yet supported in Cursor.
 We are hoping to add resource support in future releases.

+## Cline
+Cline is a VS Code extension that brings AI-powered coding assistance directly to your editor.

+Plan & Act modes represent Cline’s approach to structured AI development, emphasizing thoughtful planning before implementation.
+Plan mode is where you and Cline figure out what you’re trying to build and how you’ll build it.
+In this mode, Cline can read your entire codebase to understand the context, and won’t make any changes to your files.
+Once you’ve got a plan, you switch to Act mode.
+This mode allows Cline to execute against the agreed plan and make changes to your codebase.

+### Context Window
+Context window determines how much information the model can “remember” and process at once during your conversation.
+This includes your conversation and the assistant’s response.
+Different models have different context window sizes.

+Cline helps you manage this limitation with its Context Window Progress Bar, which shows:
+- Input tokens (what you’ve sent to the model)
+- Output tokens (what the model has generated)
+- A visual representation of how much of your context window you’ve used
+- The total capacity for your chosen model

+### Cline rules
+You can create a rule by clicking the `+` button in the Rules tab.
+This will open a new file in your IDE which you can use to write your rule.
+Your rule will be stored in the `.clinerules` directory in your project (if it’s a Workspace Rule) or in the `Documents/Cline/Rules` directory (if it’s a Global Rule).

+### `@` Mentions
+`@` mentions are one of Cline’s most powerful features, letting you seamlessly bring external context into your conversations.
+These mentions let you reference files, folders, problems, terminal output, git changes, and even web content directly in your conversations.

+1. When you send a message, Cline scans the text for `@` mention patterns using regular expressions.
+2. For each detected mention, Cline determines the mention type, fetches the relevant content, and formats the content appropriately.
+3. The original message is enhanced with structured data, and this enhanced message with all the embedded content is sent to the AI model.

+### Tools
+Cline has access to the following tools for various tasks:
+- File Operations: `write_to_file`, `read_file`, `search_files`, `list_files`
+- Terminal Operations: `execute_command`, `list_code_definition_names`
+- MCP Tools: `use_mcp_tool`, `access_mcp_resource`